zibetnu/godot-git-describe/README.md

 - Reverts changes when you stop your project or an export is finished.
 - Batteries included: comes with nodes and settings that cover common use cases.

+## Limitations

+GGD relies on Godot's export process.
+Workflows without that export process may instead benefit from [Git export substitution](https://git-scm.com/docs/gitattributes#_export_subst).
+See [.gitattributes](./.gitattributes) and [plugin.cfg](./addons/git_describe/plugin.cfg) for an example of this in action.

 ## Installation

 1. Use Godot to download GGD from the [Asset Library](https://godotengine.org/asset-library/asset/3931) (recommended) or get the latest [GitHub release](https://github.com/zibetnu/godot-git-describe/releases).